-Since home is a primary place of business for Betty the Transcriptionist, she can deduct her home office from her taxes.
+Since a home is a primary place of business for Betty the Transcriptionist, she can deduct her home office from her taxes.
 She deducts part of her phone bills, heating allowance, business equipment, wifi and internet among other office required items.

 Betty’s home has 2,000 total square feet, and her home office takes up 200 square feet.
 The percentage of the home allocated for office space would be 10 percent.
 If expenses, such as rent, cleaning supplies, and utilities, total $6,000 per year, the deduction would be around $600.

+So, how much money can you save by working from home?
 If we go conservative and just add all the expenses above, it will add up to at least $20,426 per year!
 This is a significant amount of money to bring to your family budget, don’t you agree?

 But most importantly, telecommuters find something even greater – peace of mind and a work-life balance.
 And these are the things that you can’t put a price on.

 If you’re considering a career that allows you to work from home, CanScribe has two courses designed to train you to do that!
 Whether you’re interested in Medical Transcription or Virtual Assistance, both careers are currently in demand.
 Do you have any questions we can help you with?
 Begin a Live Chat with an Admissions Representative and learn how we can help you get started.